the-tobias-project/odbc-module/README.md

 ```

-## Problems in on demand sessions
+## Problems in on demand sessions for previous versions of this package

-This is visible oafter loading the odbc driver in the terminal session:
+This was visible oafter loading the odbc driver in the terminal session:

 ```bash
 [learoser@sh03-ln02 login ~]$ whereis libodbc.so.2